 The idea for races in the area came from the Kristianstad motorcycle club, who between 1949 and 1951 organised small scale races at Skepparslöv.
 However, club chairman Folke Nilsson and member Johan "Jocke" Lindström were keen to put on larger competitions, so the hunt was on for a new venue.

 Soon, the possibility of organising races on roads around the Råbelöfs estate, located to the north of the city, were being examined.
-The estate owner, Douglas Kennedy, was in favor of the project but made a stipulation; if the races were to go ahead, an 'entertainment tax' should be levied against any tickets sold in order to provide funds to build a new retirement home in nearby Fjälkestad.
+The estate owner, Douglas Kennedy, was in favour of the project but made a stipulation; if the races were to go ahead, an 'entertainment tax' should be levied against any tickets sold in order to provide funds to build a new retirement home in nearby Fjälkestad.

 Half the Råbelövsbanan course was made up of public highway, but the racing circuit would utilise one of the tracks on the Råbelöv estate to link two portions of the circuit together.
 This was quickly upgraded into an acceptable road surface, albeit with an oiled gravel surface, while the rest of the course was asphalted.
 On September 14, 1952, the first 'Skåne' race was run on the track.